DreamHost was founded in 1997 and hosts over 1.5 million websites.

 However, there’s a small catch.

 Site migration is free only for WordPress sites.
-Meaning, if you’re using some other CMS (Wix, Weebly, etc), you’d still have to pay a one-time fee of $99.
+This means, that if you’re using some other CMS (Wix, Weebly, etc), you’d still have to pay a one-time fee of $99.

 For WordPress users, this is good news, for others not so much.